 As if working on a new piece is not hard enough, picking the right type of paper is often easier said than done.
 Even watercolor artists with well-established careers find themselves in this conundrum from time to time.

 Sometimes, walking into an art supplies shop would only complicate things because of all the brands of papers that are displayed on the shelves.
 The description on the packaging does not often say enough about the product.
-It can be hard to tell which one offers the best paper to match your project, your artistic style, or your habits as an artist.
+It can be hard to tell which one offers the most reliable paper to match your project, your artistic style, or your habits as an artist.

 In this section, I will be sharing some pointers to guide you in your next purchase.